awsdocs/amazon-ecs-developer-guide/doc_source/cloudwatch_alarm_autoscaling.md

 # Tutorial: Scaling Container Instances with CloudWatch Alarms<a name="cloudwatch_alarm_autoscaling"></a>

 **Note**
-In December 2019, Amazon ECS launched cluster auto scaling, which provides an alternative method for scaling container instances\.
+In December 2019, Amazon ECS launched cluster auto scaling, as an alternative method for scaling container instances\.
 For more information, see [Amazon ECS Cluster Auto Scaling](cluster-auto-scaling.md)\.

 The following procedures help you to create an Auto Scaling group for an Amazon ECS cluster\.
 The Auto Scaling group contains container instances that you can scale out \(and in\) using CloudWatch alarms\.

 Depending on the Amazon EC2 instance types that you use in your clusters, and quantity of container instances that you have in a cluster, your tasks have a limited amount of resources that they can use while running\.
 Amazon ECS monitors the resources available in the cluster to work with the schedulers to place tasks\.
 If your cluster runs low on any of these resources, such as memory, you are eventually unable to launch more tasks until you add more container instances, reduce the number of desired tasks in a service, or stop some of the running tasks in your cluster to free up the constrained resource\.

 In this tutorial, you create a CloudWatch alarm and a step scaling policy using the `MemoryReservation` metric for your cluster\.
-When the memory reservation of your cluster rises above 75% \(meaning that only 25% of the memory in your cluster is available to for new tasks to reserve\), the alarm triggers the Auto Scaling group to add another instance and provide more resources for your tasks and services\.
+When the memory reservation of your cluster rises above 75% \(meaning that only 25% of the memory in your cluster is available for new tasks to reserve\), the alarm triggers the Auto Scaling group to add another instance and provide more resources for your tasks and services\.

 ## Prerequisites<a name="as-cw-tutorial-prereqs"></a>

 This tutorial assumes that you have enabled CloudWatch metrics for your clusters and services\.
 Metrics are not available until the clusters and services send the metrics to CloudWatch, and you cannot create CloudWatch alarms for metrics that do not exist yet\.
 For more information, see [Enabling CloudWatch Metrics](cloudwatch-metrics.md#enable_cloudwatch)\.

-Wherever possible, you should scale on Amazon EC2 instance metrics with a 1\-minute frequency because that ensures a faster response to utilization changes\.

 ## Step 1: Create a CloudWatch Alarm for a Metric<a name="create-cw-alarms"></a>